Amazon Joins Race to Acquire TikTok in America

 TikTok has been under pressure from lawmakers due to concerns over national security linked to its Chinese ownership.

-While some companies, including Oracle and Blackstone, have been considered as potential investors, it is unclear whether such an arrangement would satisfy the requirements of the law.
+While some companies, including Oracle and Blackstone, have been considered potential investors, it is unclear whether such an arrangement would satisfy the law’s requirements.

 Amazon has an existing connection to TikTok, as the platform has become a major shopping hub where influencers promote products, many of which are sold on Amazon.

-The e-commerce giant had previously attempted to launch its own short-video feature called Inspire but failed to attract users and removed it from its app.
+The e-commerce giant had previously attempted to launch its own short video feature called Inspire but failed to attract users, so it removed it from its app.

 Other interested parties include billionaire Frank McCourt and Jesse Tinsley, the founder of Employer.com.

-A company called Zoop, linked to the founder of OnlyFans, has also submitted a bid, reportedly partnering with a cryptocurrency foundation.
+A company called Zoop, linked to the founder of OnlyFans, has also submitted a bid.
+It is reportedly partnering with a cryptocurrency foundation.

 TikTok, however, has maintained that it is not for sale, stating that the Chinese government would block any deal.